Section Five

 *See the Oxford series of language instruction handbooks, especially Davies & Pierce, 2000, or Richards & Rodgers, 2010.

-Within the inclusive, responsive, and intentionally diverse contexts these efforts are creating, we teach multi-lingual learners by combining multiple repetitions, multiple examples, silence, small groups, and technologies.
-Multiple repetitions are key to all new learning and are especially important for adult language learning.
-Repetitions can and should be massed to support initial learning and also spaced to support generalization and maintenance.
-Mutiple repetitions and multiple examples allow learners to create the new connections that they need, and they also allow each learner to find at least one example that feels like a good match for them or that somehow sticks with them as a model.
+Within the inclusive, responsive, and intentionally diverse contexts these efforts create, we teach all learners, including multi-lingual language learners, by combining multiple repetitions, multiple examples, silence, small groups, and technologies.
+Mutiple repetitions and multiple examples allow all learners to create the new connections that they need, and they also allow each learner to find at least one example that feels like a good match for them or that somehow sticks with them as a model.
 Silence, which is as important as repetitions, gives learners the space to work on creating new connections for themselves, both metaphorically and neurophysiologically; remember that learning to produce language requires being given the space to work on producing language.

-More specifically, teachers in multi-lingual learning situations use the abilities and the variety that a multi-lingual or multi-dialectal group brings as we help them learn to use the language we are teaching them in the way that they will use it.
-This version of “remember why we are here” includes understanding, of course, that a person who knows one or more languages already and is working on learning another one will never become a monolingual user of the later language; they will always use their plural languages in ways that will be influenced by their language history, their life history, and their current circumstances.
+More specifically, most teachers in most multi-lingual learning situations use the abilities and the variety that a multi-lingual or multi-dialectal group brings as they help students learn to use the language they are learning in the way that they will use it.
+This version of “remember why we are here” includes understanding that a person who knows one or more languages already and is working on learning another one will obviously never become a monolingual user of the later language; they will always use their plural languages in ways that will be influenced by their language history, their life history, and their current circumstances.

 Your Turn

 Imagine working with a single older client who has aphasia, dysarthria, and dysphagia.
-Describe how you would use each of the possibilities listed in Box 21.1 and discussed in this section as you communicate with, support, and teach the client and the family in each of the following scenarios.
+Describe how you could use each of the possibilities listed in Box 21.1 and discussed in this section as you communicate with, support, and teach the client and the family in each of the following scenarios, including the first one.
 (You might have an interpreter with you for the second client, and you should have an interpreter with you for the third client.
 For the purposes of this question, though, think beyond expecting the interpreter to communicate with your client for you.
-What else could you be doing, based on the ideas in Box 21.1, to enhance your multi-modal or multi-lingual communication and to support your efforts to help the people described in these scenarios to learn whatever they are seeking to learn?)
+What else could you be doing, based on the ideas in Box 21.1, to enhance your multi-modal or multi-lingual communication and to support your efforts to help the people described in these three scenarios to learn whatever they are seeking to learn?)

 You, the client, and her immediate family members all speak, understand, read, and write similar dialects of the same language.

 You, the client, and her adult children all speak, understand, read, and write both English and Spanish, to varying degrees.
-English is your native language, and you describe your Spanish skills as intermediate-to-advanced.
+English is your native and preferred language, and you describe your Spanish skills as those of intermediate-to-advanced learner.
 The client prefers Spanish.
 The adult children communicate with their mother in Spanish, use a dynamic mix of blended Spanish and English with each other, and communicate with many other friends and colleagues in English.

 You know English and also know bits of French, Spanish, and Italian.
-The client speaks primarily Korean, also knows some English and some French, and prefers to use Korean during her sessions.
+The client speaks primarily Korean, also knows some English and some French, and prefers Korean.
 The client and her adult children communicate with each other in Korean.
-The adult children are equally proficient and equally comfortable in English and Korean.
-The adult children learned some French when the family lived in Quebec when they were young and remember bits of what they describe as children’s French.
+In other settings, the adult children are equally proficient and equally comfortable in English and Korean.
+The adult children learned some French when the family lived in Quebec when they were young and remember bits of what they describe as happily childish French.
 The entire family remembers their time living in Quebec fondly.

 One common occurrence in multi-lingual group classrooms, and in the associated hallways and cafeterias, is that learners may speak to each other in languages that instructors and other staff members do not know.
-Use the strategies summarized in Box 21.1 and the discussion in this section to imagine a range of supportive, learner-centered responses to this situation.
+Use the strategies summarized in Box 21.1 and the discussion in this section to imagine a range of supportive, human-centered, learner-centered extensions of this situation.
 (Why do you think some people get so upset when they overhear students or colleagues conversing in a language they do not know?)

 The International Board on Books for Young People has provided these suggestions for sharing a wordless picturebook in a group that has no common language.
 What tips about working in communication care situations can you draw from these ideas?

-Let’s move now from thinking about multi-lingual situations to thinking about cross-lingual situations.
-How do we build appropriate cross-cultural, cross-identity, and cross-linguistic therapeutic bridges to communicate with another person if we do not share any of their languages?
+Let’s move now from thinking about multi-lingual situations with groups to thinking about cross-lingual situations with individuals.
+How do we build appropriate cross-cultural, cross-identity, and cross-linguistic therapeutic bridges to communicate with another person if their languages differ from ours?

 Box 21.2.
 Classic Terminology for Interpretation and Translation

-Interpretation refers to changing spoken or signed language into another spoken or signed language in approximately “real time,” or as the language or languages are being produced.
+Interpretation refers to changing spoken or signed language into another spoken or signed language in approximately “real time,” or as that language is being produced.

 Consecutive interpretation means that the original speaker or signer communicates in separated phrases or sentences, stopping after each segment to allow interpretation of that segment.
-Consecutive interpretation includes the interpretation of conversations, for which one complete conversational exchange (utterance and response) takes four steps: Speaker 1 in Language 1, then Interpreter in Language 2, then Speaker 2 in Language 2, and then Interpreter in Language 1.
-This situation might involve three people (the two primary communicators with one interpreter), or it might involve four people (the two primary communicators plus two interpreters, both of whom know both languages and each of whom speaks or signs for only one of the two primary communicators).
+Consecutive interpretation can include the exchange of single brief utterances, for which one complete conversational exchange takes four steps: Speaker 1 in Language 1, then Interpreter in Language 2, then Speaker 2 in Language 2, and then Interpreter in Language 1.
+Consecutive interpretation also occurs during extended presentations, explanations, or conversations with longer conversational turns; in these situations, the speaker produces somewhere between a phrase and a couple sentences, pauses to allow the interpreter to repeat, and then produces their next segment, with this process repeated a few times before the second primary member of the conversation answers.
+Consecutive interpretation for conversations might involve three people (the two primary communicators with one interpreter), or it might involve four people (the two primary communicators plus two interpreters, both of whom know both languages and each of whom speaks or signs for only one of the two primary communicators).

-Translation refers to converting existing materials from one language to another, where both the original material and the resulting new material are permanent (written or recorded).
+Translation refers to converting printed texts or other existing materials from one language to another, where both the original material and the resulting new material are permanent (written or recorded).

 Sight translation means converting from written language to spoken or signed language in real time.
 An interpreter or translator who is handed a document written in Language 1 and asked to “read it to” or “read it for” a person who needs Language 2 is performing sight translation.
 (The parallel with “sight reading” in music is intentional and meaningful, if you are familiar with sight reading.
 Sight translation is assumed to be less accurate and less nuanced than true off-line translation.)